Decentralized RE Law

 A steering committee, including representatives from MEW, EDL and LCEC, has been established in May 2019 to guide EBRD efforts.

 This law sets a basis for stimulating distributed renewable energy production by founding the main principles for the realization of projects using net metering in all its forms, and peer-to-peer (distributed) renewable energy (only) trading through direct power purchase agreements and/or renewable energy equipment leasing.
-The draft of the law has been approved by the council of ministers and will be referred to the Parliament for approval.
+Lebanon's Distributed Renewable Energy Law was ratified by the Lebanese Parliament on 14 December 2023 under law No. 318/2023.